cultureteamco/website/our-system.md

 Our unique games create a fun atmosphere for genuine engagement.
 In our sessions, we deliver relevant, applicable takeaways and ensure they make an impact.

 {{>quote-start}}Kelly and Jeff came in and set up the space, so all we had to do was walk in and play.
-The games allowed us to work together in different formats, under different circumstances, and have a laugh along the way. - Candice Czapla, Australian Red Cross{{>quote-end}}
+The games allowed us to work together in different formats, under different circumstances, and have a laugh along the way. - Candice Czapla, {{>link link-client="australian-red-cross" text="Australian Red Cross"}}{{>quote-end}}

 #### 4. We get out of the way, so that your team can deploy their new capabilities right away.